-Students continue taking mainly Interdisciplinary Theatre Studies courses, but are also advised to begin fulfilling other requirements (e.g. practicum courses, courses for the Minor, courses relating to their areas of interest taught in other departments, language courses).
-Students must select an advisor by the end of their third semester on campus, and meet with him/her to discuss the process of writing and revising portfolio papers for the Prelim A exam.
+Students continue taking mainly Interdisciplinary Theatre Studies courses, but are also advised to begin fulfilling other requirements (e.g. Practicum courses, courses for the Minor, and courses relating to their areas of interest taught in other departments).
+Students must select an advisor by the end of their third semester on campus, and meet with them to discuss the process of writing and revising portfolio papers for the Prelim A exam.
 All portfolio papers must be written during the period of coursework for the PhD program.

-Second-year students are assessed formally in late spring by all members of the ITS faculty.
-The second-year assessment letter from is based on written comments from the advisor and the program faculty as a whole, and documents that the student is either (1) proceeding as expected; or (2) deficient in some areas (research skills, writing, conceptualization, etc.); or (3) not making expected progress and likely to be placed on probation.
+In addition to their course-based assessments and grades, second-year students are assessed formally in the late Spring.
+The second-year assessment letter is based on written comments from the advisor and the faculty members with whom the student has taken courses during that year.
+It documents that the student is either (1) making satisfactory progress; or (2) deficient in some areas (research skills, writing, conceptualization, etc.); or (3) not making expected progress and likely to be placed on probation.